goblimey/learn-unix/README.md

 That last command will take a few minutes.
 It will produce output showing what it's doing.
-If all goes well, the last line should be something like:
+If all goes well, the last two lines should be something like:

     Successfully built 68b1841290ef
     Successfully tagged unixlearn:latest